 Issue Briefs

-A La Carte (Pay per channel)
+A la carte (Pay per channel)

 Cable's method of delivering programming packages, with channels bundled into basic and digital tiers, has proven to provide both choice and quality to consumers.
 This model has enabled all programming networks, including niche networks that serve underserved audiences, to find and build an audience.